Home/Blog/Well-Being/Home Remedies/How to Increase Hemoglobin Level at Home?

 2) Increasing folate intake

-Folate is a type of vitamin B that plays an essential part in haemoglobin production.
-It helps to produce heme, the part of your red blood cells that contains haemoglobin.
-Folate deficiency hinders the maturation of your red blood cells and thus causes low haemoglobin levels.
+Folate is a vitamin B subtype that plays an essential role in hemoglobin production.
+It helps produce heme, the part of your red blood cells that contains hemoglobin.
+Folate deficiency hinders the maturation of your red blood cells causing low hemoglobin levels.

 • Avocadoes